-Graham is a Northern College tutor, programme leader for the MA and ordained Congregational minister, who teaches Mission Studies in the context of global Christianity and religious diversity and dialogue.
-His research interests include ‘the solidarity of the shaken’ (Andrew Shanks’s understanding of the ‘kingdom’ to which the church contributes), and mission in the context of contemporary ‘Empire’.
+Graham is a Northern College tutor, programme leader for the postgraduate degree programmes and ordained Congregational minister, who teaches Mission Studies in the context of global Christianity and religious diversity and dialogue.
+His research interests include the kingdom of God as ‘holy anarchy’, mission in the context of Empire, and human and divine childlikeness.

 Adams, G. (2019).
 Theology of religions: Through the lens of ‘truth-as-openness.’
 New York: Brill.